Assistant Practitioner Occupational Therapy

 Strong communication skills

-Teamwork and collaboration within a multi-disciplinary team
+Teamwork and collaboration within a Multi-Disciplinary Team (MDT)

 Flexibility and adaptability in a dynamic environment